 Roy Berko

-Roy Berko, a life-long Clevelander, holds degrees, through the doctorate from Kent State, University of Michigan and The Pennsylvania State University.
+Roy Berko, a life-long Clevelander, holds degrees, through the doctorate from Kent State, University of Michigan and Case--WesternReserve/The Pennsylvania State University.
 Roy was an actor for many years, appearing in more than 16 plays, 8 TV commercials, and 3 films.
 He has directed more than 30 productions.
 A member of the American Critics Association and The Cleveland Critics Circle, he has been an entertainment reviewer for more than fifty years.
 For three years he was a regular on Channel 5, ABC-Cleveland's "Morning Exchange" and "Live on 5," serving as the stations communication consultant.
 He has also appeared on "Good Morning America."
 Roy served as the Director of Public Relations for the Volunteer Office in the White House during the first Clinton Administration.
-He was a professor of communication and psychology who taught at George Washington University, University of Maryland, Notre Dame College of Ohio and Towson University.
+He was a professor of communication and psychology who taught at George Washington University, University of Maryland, Notre Dame College of Ohio, Towson University. and Lorain County Community College.
 Roy is the author of 38 books.
 He was selected by Cleveland Magazine as one of the most interesting people in Cleveland.
+He was named the outstanding theater reviewer in the Midwest and one of the top ten reviewers in the country by Broadwayworld.
+He was also recognized by Google as one of the most important and influential arts journalists/critics in the United States.

 Review: SHREK THE MUSICAL at Chagrin Valley Little Theatre